 Treating a wounded animal

 When a large carnivore attacks a domestic animal, it does not always lead to the animal's death.
 The animal may, however, need veterinary treatment if the predator bit, tore or scratched the animal.
 In biting cases the risk of infection must be taken into account and often a long-term prescription of penicillin is required.
 Small tears and wounds may heal by themselves, but larger gashes require stitching.
 If the injuries are very severe, it may be more merciful to put the animal down.
 Treatment expenses for injuries caused by large predators are compensated for as large predator damages and you should report each incident to your municipal agriculture secretary to file a damages claim.

 A direct attack is not always necessary to cause damage: the predator may hurt animals simply by driving them wild in their enclosure.
 Some of the panicking animals may run at fences and hurt themselves that way, for example.
 Animals have also drowned when they have tried to escape from predators in a river, lake or other waterway.
 Pregnant animals might miscarry in a panicked state.
 Receiving compensation for these types of damages is often challenging.
 In order to document the predator's tracks one should contact the large carnivore contact person of the local game management association, as they are well versed in identifying large carnivore tracks.
-The contact person's contact information can be found on the Finnish Wildlife Agency's website.
+See the contact person's contact information (riista.fi).

 EU and the conservation of large carnivores

 As a member of the European Union, Finland commits to taking EU legislation into account in its decision making.
 The Directives of the European Community are incorporated into national legislation, which extends their reach to also cover all private operators.
 The status of large carnivores is regul...